kaakaww/stackhawk-custom-image/integrations/cypress/README.md

 ### Scanning with HawkScan

+To use Cypress custom scan discovery, you will need to specify the `NO_PROXY: "<-loopback>"` environment variable to scan localhost traffic.
+Otherwise Cypress will pick up and use the HTTP_PROXY variable auto-configured by HawkScan.

 See the docs for using [Cypress tests with Custom Scan Discovery](https://docs.stackhawk.com/hawkscan/scan-discovery/custom.html).

 You can use the sample [cypress-stackhawk.yml](./cypress/cypress-stackhawk.yml) file for an example of scanning a web application with it.

 ### Cypress Best Practices